-The table Realised outcome in the PD and LGD dimensions, shows the exposure-weighted PD and LGD estimates as of 31 December 2022 and the realised outcomes for 2023.
-Default rates for 2023 are historically low and the PD estimates exceed realised outcomes for both retail and corporate exposures.
+The table Realised outcome in the PD and LGD dimensions shows the average PD and LGD estimates as of 31 December 2023 and the realised outcomes for 2024.
+Default rates for 2024 are low and the PD estimates exceed realised outcomes for both retail and corporate exposures.

 There are three different credit risk models in the PD dimension.
 The retail PD model is based on logistic regression with a target to predict a default outcome over a time horizon of one year.
-The real estate companies and tenant-owners' association PD models are based on linear regression with internal rating grades reflecting 12-month default risk as the target variable.
+The real estate companies and tenant-owners' association PD models are hybrid models based on a combination of regression models of default outcomes and expert judgement.
 The models are distinguished mainly by the type of customer and the setup of relevant risk factors.
 Both internal and external data sources are used to identify appropriate risk factors in the PD models.
 Internal data consists of customer information, loan information, default outcomes and internal payment behavior.
 Data obtained externally includes income data, financial statements, external payment behavior, market value of the property and macroeconomic factors.
 The scoring models for PD are based on empirical data from the end of the 1990s to the present day.
-All three PD models are calibrated to conservative through-the-cycle estimates by extrapolating default frequencies to the Swedish housing market crisis during the mid-1990s using external data.
+All three PD models are calibrated to conservative through-the-cycle estimates by extrapolating default frequencies to the Swedish housing market crisis during the mid-1990s using macroeconomic data.